Sri Lanka at the 2019 Special Olympics World Summer Games

 Serendib competed at the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates from 14 to 21 March 2019.
-This was Sri Lanka's third participation at the Special Olympics World Summer Games since making its debut at the 2011 Special Olympics World Summer Games.
+This was Sri Lanka's third participation at the Special Olympics World Summer Games since making its debut in 2011.

 20 athletes competed at the multi-sporting event in 5 different sports.
-Serendib clinched 4 medals at the event including 2 gold medals and 2 silver medals.
-Kavinda Rathuwaduge and Vinoth Mudalige claimed silver medal in the unified badminton men's doubles event which was not included as a part of Serendib medal tally during the games.
+Serendib clinched 5 medals at the event including 2 gold medals and 3 silver medals.